tomkooij/e07-900m10s-esp32s3/README.md

 I used JLCPCB for my board.
 Just upload the zip-file in the gerber folder to JLPCB.

 ## Known issues (improvements)
  - Messed up the ESP32C3 supermini pinout.
-ESP32S3 supermini unknown.
+Jumper/botch wires necessary.
  - Mounting holes not 100% square
  - Mounting hole H1 is in ESP32S3 Antenna keep out zone
  - Pin markings on back of PCB (for soldering) would be nice